UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/electromagnetism/ampereslaw.md

 B = \frac{\mu_0\,N\,I}{L}
 ```
 where $N$ is the number of turns on the solenoid and $L$ is the length of the coil.
 Likewise it is possible to find the magnetic field
-from a solenoid shaped like a torus, as depicted in Figure \ref{fig:BFieldSolenoid}.
+from a solenoid shaped like a torus, as depicted in {umref}`BFieldSolenoid`.
 The magnetic field for a solenoid shaped as a torus is:
 ```{math}
 B = \frac{\mu_0\,N\,I}{2\pi\,r}
 ```